 A fractious and stressful 2016 caused me to put my health and fitness on the sidelines.
 The result?
 An inevitable weight gain that I wasn't happy with and a wardrobe of clothes that didn't fit.
 I'd already pledged to avoid any fads or hardcore "quick fix" plans this year and to operate a "slow and steady wins the race" mentality.
 Having done Weight Watchers in the past, I knew it offered a manageable approach to controlling my portions and food intake, without being overly restrictive, cutting out major food groups, or promising miracles.
 If you follow it correctly, it works.
 So at the beginning of January, I signed up for Weight Watchers Online.
-I lost my first stone (14 pounds) in March, and though I have a way to go, I feel like I've already learned a lot.
+I lost my first stone (14 pounds) in March, and though I have a way to go, I feel like even during that time, I learned a lot.

 SmartPoints Really Are Smart